rafalrydzkowski/SQL_Transfermarkt_Data_Analytics/scripts/1_squad_capital_efficiency/README.md

 ## Objectives

 1.  **Business Analysis**: Evaluate the **Capital Efficiency (ROI)** of football clubs for the 2025 season.
-2.  **Financial KPI**: Identify "Moneyball" overperformers by calculating the **Cost per Point** (Market Value in M€ / Total League Points).
+2.  **Financial KPI**: Identify  | Moneyball |  overperformers by calculating the **Cost per Point** (Market Value in M€ / Total League Points).

 ## Analysis Structure

 ### 1. Methodology
 We join player-level valuations with match-day performance metrics.
-To ensure accuracy, we don't just take the "latest" valuation; we use a window function to find the valuation record closest to the player's first appearance in the 2025 season for that specific club to avoid market volatility bias.
+To ensure accuracy, we don't just take the  | latest |  valuation; we use a window function to find the valuation record closest to the player's first appearance in the 2025 season for that specific club to avoid market volatility bias.

 ### 2. SQL Implementation